the1lab/1lab/src/Data/Nat/Divisible.lagda.md

 ## As an ordering

-The notion of divisibility equips the type $\NN$ with yet another partial order, i.e., the relation $x | y$ is reflexive, transitive, and antisymmetric.
+The notion of divisibility equips the type $\NN$ with yet another [[partial order]], i.e., the relation $x | y$ is reflexive, transitive, and antisymmetric.
 We can establish the former two directly, but antisymmetry will take a bit of working up to:

 ```agda